Skip to content

 VisibilityIncluded in monthly governance reporting

-• Firewall rules broadened during incident/change windows and never reverted
+• Firewall rules broadened during an incident or change window and never reverted afterward

 11) 30-day GCP hardening roadmap